Welcome to NCECA’s 60th Annual Conference, Volumes, in Detroit, Michigan, March 25-28, 2026.

 Led by Kate Lydon and Judy Barie with curatorial support by NCECA Exhibitions Director Adam Chau, Detroit ceramic artists and Onsite Conference Liaisons, Ebitenyefa Baralaye and Jessika Edgar, with Special Guides from the Detroit Arts Community.

-The 2026 NCECA Collectors Tour promises an exciting week of experiences specially curated for avid collectors of ceramic art.
+The 2026 NCECA Collectors Tour promises an exciting week of experiences specially curated for ceramic art collectors.
 The itinerary offers insider opportunities to collect from dozens of exhibitions throughout the region during Volumes, the 60th annual NCECA conference.
 Exclusive studio and collection visits, curator and creative community connections, and shared meals will be threaded throughout the week.
 (One group dinner and four lunches are included.)

-The Discover Detroit Multiday Tour Experience begins with a full day of studio visits and exhibitions, followed by an opening dinner on Monday, March 23, 2026.
+The Monday-Thursday Discover Detroit Clay Tour Experience begins with a full day of studio visits and exhibitions, followed by an opening dinner overlooking Detroit’s scenic riverfront on Monday, March 23, 2026.

-The itinerary encompasses studio, collection, curator, and exhibition visits through Thursday, March 26, with opportunities to explore conference programming and showcases for ceramic art within and surrounding the Huntington Place Convention Center.
+The itinerary encompasses studio, collection, curator, and exhibition visits through Thursday, March 26, with opportunities to explore conference programming and ceramic art showcases throughout the Greater Detroit region.

-Registration will be limited to 30 people or fewer.
 Participants will gain early access to thoughtfully selected exhibitions and enjoy purchasing opportunities while sharing meals, conversations, and thought-provoking presentations with an evolving daily line-up of dynamic, informed, and engaging special guests.
-Travel throughout the region will be provided to most locations via a luxury motorcoach.
+Travel throughout the region will be provided to most locations via luxury motorcoach.
 Smaller vehicles may be used to reach special destinations.

 Every minute of the tour will foster relationships around shared passions, opening new insights into the evolution of ceramic art and the work and people involved in its creation, exhibition, scholarship, and appreciation.